cadalt0/Space/README.md

 - **Validation**: 0.0001 SOL minimum for transactions
 - **Vault System**: User funds locked in Program Derived Addresses
 - **Security**: Stakes act as collateral for platform participation
+- **Fund Locking**: User funds remain locked until they leave the space

+### Reward & Slashing System

+The platform implements a sophisticated slashing mechanism that ensures community accountability and rewards good behavior.
+When a user violates rules or provides incorrect data, their staked SOL is slashed and distributed proportionally to other community members based on their stake size.

+**Example Scenario:**
+- Alice stakes 0.5 SOL but adds fake shop data to the space
+- Bob stakes 2.0 SOL and follows all rules
+- Charlie stakes 1.0 SOL and is an active community member
+- Total community stake: 3.5 SOL

+When Alice's 0.5 SOL gets slashed for rule violation:
+- Bob receives: (2.0 ÷ 3.5) × 0.5 = 0.286 SOL (57.1% of slashed funds)
+- Charlie receives: (1.0 ÷ 3.5) × 0.5 = 0.143 SOL (28.6% of slashed funds)
+- Remaining 0.071 SOL goes to other smaller stakers

+This creates strong economic incentives for users to maintain high-quality contributions and follow community rules, as bad actors lose their stake while good actors are rewarded proportionally to their commitment level.

 ### Fee Structure
 - **Transaction Fees**: Solana network fees only